benallfree/gobot/plop-templates/readme/readme.md

 ## Official Gobot Apps

-These apps have their own helper packages to assist with locking the dependency to a specific version of the app.
+These apps have single-token names and dedicated helper packages to assist with version locking.

 {{{availableAppsMd}}}

 ### Running unofficial apps

-Gobot can run many apps hosted on github, without official support.
+Gobot can run many apps hosted on github.
+Gobot will examine the releases and attempt to decipher binaries based on version, platform, and architecture.

 ```bash
 gobot <user>/<repo>